 Is morality universalisable with regard to a) time b) culture? c) all individuals

-2) Ethical Theory (the classics - Kant and Utilitarianism)
+2) Ethical Theory (the classics - Kantianism and Utilitarianism)

 Rooted in rules; aimed at individual choice

 which in the eyes of many makes Kant a moral realist - giving us an account of an objective rational test of morality.

-Kant is a moral subjectivist (i.e. morality and one ability to be moral is a reflection on your mental mind dependent) state
+Kant is a moral subjectivist (i.e. morality and one's ability to be moral is a reflection of your mental mind dependent state)

 A: how kind, you went to see them in hospital; you were so good